Tyron Carrier

-Tyron North Carrier (born December 19, 1987) is an American football coach who was formerly a wide receiver for the Montreal Alouettes of the Canadian Football League.
+Tyron North Carrier (born December 19, 1987) is an American football coach who was formerly a wide receiver for the Montreal Alouettes of the Canadian Football League (CFL).
 He played college football at Houston.

 College career

 Carrier finished his college career with 320 receptions, which is the second most in NCAA Division I/FBS history.
 In his career, Carrier returned seven kickoffs for touchdowns, an NCAA FBS record that he shares with Clemson's C. J. Spiller, San Diego State's Rashaad Penny, and Memphis's Tony Pollard.
 His 7,490 career all-purpose yards ranks sixth all-time.
 Carrier also holds the FBS record of 53 consecutive games with at least two receptions.

 Coaching career

 In 2016, Carrier was hired as the wide receivers coach for the West Virginia Mountaineers.

-In 2019, Carrier joined Dana Holgorsen at the University of Houston as assistant head coach and wide receivers coach.He and the school parted ways in May of 2021.
+In 2019, Carrier joined Dana Holgorsen at the University of Houston as assistant head coach and wide receivers coach.
+He and the school parted ways in May 2021.

-After spending the 2021 season out of coaching, Carrier was hired in March of 2022 as the wide receivers coach at Texas A&M-Commerce.
+After spending the 2021 season out of coaching, Carrier was hired in March 2022 as the wide receivers coach at Texas A&M–Commerce.

+In 2023, Carrier was hired as the outside wide receivers coach for Grambling State.